A scientific look at the shot angle that leaves hunters with almost no room for error.

 There is another problem with the brisket shot, especially when bow-hunting.
 An arrow straight into the small spot at the top of the chest and base of the neck will kill the deer, but it might not produce an exit wound.
 Even a bullet, depending on the angle of its path, might lodge in a ham, or some other part, preventing an exit wound.
 The absence of an exit wound means a poor, or perhaps no, blood trail.
 If the deer goes right down, then we don’t need a blood trail, but if it doesn’t, then we now have a huge problem.

-The last deer I killed, in late January 2011, was in a cutover so thick with briars and brush that even the big buck had trouble running through it.
+A deer I killed, in late January 2011, was in a cutover so thick with briars and brush that even the big buck had trouble running through it.
 If I had to trail a deer through that, I would want a big, wide, and very short blood trail.

 A bullet or arrow that errs to the right or left might severely damage one of the front shoulders.
 A front shoulder hit might not kill the deer for several days.
 Front-shoulder damage doesn’t seem to reduce a deer’s ability to travel a long way.
 This is the worst way to go wrong.